keboola/developers-docs/extend/generic-extractor/jobs/index.md

 parent response.
 The definition of child jobs is the same as the definition of parent jobs, except for **placeholders**.
 The children configuration is described in a [separate article](/jobs/children/).

+### Scroller
+The `scroller` parameter can be used to assign a predefined scroller in case [`multiple` pagination](/extend/generic-extractor/api/pagination/multiple/) is used.
+If the `multiple` pagination method is not used, the `scroller` parameter has no use.
+If `scroller` is not set, the pagination method specified in the [`api` configuration](/extend/generic-extractor/api/pagination/) is used.
+If no pagination method is specified in the `api` section, then the job uses no pagination.

 ## Examples

 ### Simple array